OriOri-CCP7/oriori/README.md

 python3 manage.py loaddata 004_Products.json
 ```

--Alternatively, you can open `runseed.sh` in the root directory and edit skipindices to omit some entry in the list, just **DO NOT RUN** it yet.
+Alternatively, you can open `runseed.sh` in the root directory and edit skipindices to omit some entry in the list, just **DO NOT RUN** it yet.

 For the above cases, at `skipindices`, remove `0` and `3` for the script to run `001_Locations.json` and `004_Products.json`: